Why am I Depressed Even Though I am Happy?

 Depression is one of the most treatable mental conditions we can experience.
 At Mind Works Counseling Services in Lubbock, TX, we specialize in Depression Therapy for Men.
 However, we also see women.
 Sometimes, all you need is a handful of sessions to get yourself back on track.
 We can help you understand more about your symptoms and offer insight as to how to reduce your depressive symptoms.

-To learn more about our approach to counseling clients with depression, click here.
+Click to learn more about our approach to Depression Therapy.

 Let us help if we can.